Physical Channels

 It is assumed that the

-object as the one used by thisPDSCH
+channelMatrixis obtained based on the sameBandwidthPartobject as the one used by thisPDSCH.- Parameters:

-channelMatrix (Numpy array) – An
+channelMatrix (NumPy array) – An

-complex numpy array representing the channel matrix.
-It can be the actual channel matrix obtained directly from a channel model using thegetChannelMatrix()
+L x K x Nr x Ntcomplex NumPy array representing the channel matrix.
+It can be the actual channel matrix obtained directly from a channel model using thegetChannelMatrix()method (perfect estimation), or an estimated channel matrix obtained using theestimateChannelLS()method.- Returns:

 Depending on the